mauretto78/array-query/README.md

 * `ASC` (default operator, can be omitted)
 * `DESC`

-## Limit and Offset
+## Performing Queries

-You can specify limit and offset for your query results:
+You can add criteria and specify limit and offset for your query results:

 ```php
 use ArrayQuery\QueryBuilder;